Providing a detailed summary of our experiences from our six-country trip for those curious about Europe’s current travel conditions

 Testing to get home

-We took the BinaxNOW Ag card Covid test kit on our trip, which worked flawlessly using our laptop in our hotel room.
+We took the BinaxNOW Ag card COVID-19 test kit on our trip, which worked flawlessly using our laptop in our hotel room.
 The test was completed the day before our flight home.
 There was no wait for online proctors, and we tested negative.
 (To say the least, we were relieved because we had heard many stories otherwise.)
 It was simple to upload the results to the United Airlines site, and we were never asked again for the documentation, even in the US.

-Insurance we purchased
+The insurance we purchased

 Having insurance during any overseas travel is an absolute must.
 Coming home without using it is something you never take for granted.
 On this trip, as always, we purchased our insurance through Squaremouth.com.
 The insurance policy was with Tin Leg, which had the best deal and coverage.
 The best option often varies with each trip.
 Click here for our article on the importance of travel insurance and how to get the best coverage and price.